xie-lab-ml/Zigzag-Diffusion-Sampling/README.md

 Here we provide the inference code which supports ***Stable Diffusion XL***.
 More architectures will be released later.

+## Results

+![The qualitative results of Z-Sampling demonstrate the effectiveness of our method in various aspects, such as style, position, color, counting, text rendering, and object co-occurrence.](./res/showcase.jpg)

+![The winning rates of Z-Sampling over standard sampling.
+The blue bars represent the side of our method.
+The orange bars represent the side of the standard sampling](./res/winning_rate.jpg)

 ## Requirements

 - `python version == 3.10.14`